-Time to Complete (hours) Associated Costs (USD) Export: Clearance and inspections required by customs authorities 5.3 108.2 Export: Clearance and inspections required by agencies other tha an customs 0.0 0.0 Export: Port or border handling 2.3 50.0 Import: Clearance and inspections required by customs authorities es 5.9 150.0 Import: Clearance and inspections required by agencies other that an customs 0.0 0.0 Import: Port or border handling 17.3 155.6 Details - Trading across Borders in Montenegro - Trade Docume Export Import Packing list Packing list CMR waybill Bill of lading Certificate of origin (CEFTA) Certificate of o gin (CEFTA) Commercial invoice Commercial inv oice Customs Export Declaration Customs impor t declaration SOLAS certificat e m Enforcing Contracts
+Time to Complete (hours) Associated Costs (USD) Export: Clearance and inspections required by customs authorities 4.3 78.2 Export: Clearance and inspections required by agencies other than customs 1.0 30.0 Export: Port or border handling 2.3 50.0 Import: Clearance and inspections required by customs authorities 5.9 150.0 Import: Clearance and inspections required by agencies other than customs 0.0 0.0 Import: Port or border handling 17.3 155.6 m Enforcing Contracts

+Details - Trading across Borders in Montenegro - Trade Documents

+Export Import

+Packing list Packing list

+CMR waybill Bill of lading

+Certificate of origin (CEFTA) Certificate of origin (CEFTA)

+Commercial invoice Commercial invoice

+Customs Export Declaration Customs import declaration

+SOLAS certificate

 The enforcing contracts indicator measures the time and cost for resolving a commercial dispute through a local first-instance court, and the quality of judicial processes index, evaluating whether each economy has adopted a series of good practices that promote quality and efficiency in the court system.
-The most recent round of data collection was completed in June 2017.
+The most recent round of data collection was completed in May 2018.
 See the methodology for more information.